archaeogeek/archaeogeek/README.md

 - 🔭 I’m the Technical Lead for Data Discoverability at [Astun Technology](https://astuntechnology.com) where I'm currently using ML to automate metadata creation, and building metadata catalogues that people actually want to use
 - 🌱 I’m also the Standards Liaison for the [Association of Geographic Information](https://agi.org.uk), and the Chair of the [UK Gemini Working Group](https://www.agi.org.uk/uk-gemini/)
-- 💬 Ask me about metadata, geospatial standards, open source geospatial, and why good documentation is both essential and an enabler
+- 💬 Ask me about metadata, data standards, open source geospatial, and why good documentation is both essential and an enabler
 - 📢 Quickly see a list of [talks I've given](https://github.com/search?o=desc&q=user:archaeogeek+topic:talks&s=updated&type=Repositories)
 - 📫 How to reach me: [archaeogeek on twitter](https://twitter.com/archaeogeek) | <a rel="me" href="https://mastodon.social/@archaeogeek">archaeogeek on mastodon</a> | [personal website](https://archaeogeek.com)
 - 😄 Pronouns: she/her